 The practice anticipates that when the TNA becomes a qualified nursing associate, she could go on to complete cytology training, in which there is currently a shortage of expertise for the practice.
 There would then be an opportunity for her to progress further on to a registered nursing degree, with completion within eighteen months.
 The practice aims to use the role as a way for its existing staff to progress but would also consider recruiting externally into a role, should there be demand.

-Find out more about using Nursing Associate roles in your organisation by watching our other webinars on Nursing Associates administering drugs and IV and Nursing Associates in community and mental health settings.
+Find out more about using Nursing Associate roles in your organisation by watching our other webinars on Nursing Associates administering drugs and IV, Nursing Associates in community and mental health settings and attracting and retaining people into the Nursing Associate role.